Site icon Bia review

 Camera System

-On the front, the Galaxy A51 has a 32MP selfie camera with an f/2.2 aperture, capable of capturing high-resolution self-portraits and supporting features like Live Focus for bokeh effects.
+On the front side, the Galaxy A51 has a 32MP selfie camera with an f/2.2 aperture that can take high-resolution self-portraits and also has the support for the Live Focus feature that allows creating bokeh effects.

 Software

-The Galaxy A51 runs on Samsung’s One UI 2.0, based on Android 10 out of the box, with updates available to newer versions of One UI and Android.
-One UI is known for its user-friendly interface and a host of customization options.
-It includes features like Dark Mode, Digital Wellbeing, and a variety of Samsung apps that enhance the overall user experience.
+The Galaxy A51 is powered by the One UI 2.0 user interface created by Samsung, which is based on Android 10 and it comes with the possibility of updating to the latest versions of One UI and Android.
+One UI is characterized by its intuitive interface and extensive customization options.
+It has functionalities such as Dark Mode, Digital Wellbeing, and an assortment of Samsung apps that contribute to making the overall user experience smoother and more pleasant.

 Battery Life